Heinz Linge: Berlin 1945

 Linge was one of many soldiers, servants, secretaries, and officers who moved into the Reich Chancellery and Führerbunker in Berlin in 1945.
 There he continued as Hitler's chief valet and protocol officer and was one of those who closely witnessed the last days of Hitler's life during the Battle of Berlin.
 He was also Hitler's personal military orderly.
 Linge delivered messages to Hitler and escorted people in to meet with Hitler.
 In addition, after Hitler's personal physician Theodor Morell left Berlin on 23 April, Linge and Dr. Werner Haase administered to Hitler the prepared medicine which had been left behind.

 On 25 April, Hitler instructed Linge to ensure his body was burned to avoid falling into Soviet hands.
 On 30 April, Hitler elaborated his suicide plan to Linge, telling him to wrap his and Eva Braun's bodies in blankets, take them up to the garden behind the Reich Chancellery and burn them.
 Linge later wrote that after Hitler and Braun were married, the dictator spent his final night lying awake and fully dressed on his bed.

 On 30 April, Hitler had a last midday meal with his secretaries.
 Following the meal, Linge spoke briefly with Eva Braun.
 He described her as looking pale and of having had little sleep.
 She thanked him for his service.
 Hitler then said farewell to each of his servants and subordinates.
-Thereafter, Hitler retired to his study at 3:15 p.m.
+Thereafter, Hitler retired to his study at 3:15 pm.
 Hitler instructed Linge to join one of the break-out groups and try to get to the west.
 Linge asked for whom they should now fight and Hitler replied, "For the coming man."
 Linge saluted and joined a number of SS guards near the bunker's emergency exit.
 After guessing that enough time had passed, Linge returned to the anteroom to Hitler's study, where he reportedly smelled gunpowder.
 He went to the map room and asked Hitler's private secretary Martin Bormann to join him.
 They entered the study and found the couple's bodies on the sofa.
 Linge concluded that Hitler had shot himself in the right temple and that Braun had taken cyanide.
 While Bormann went to get others to help move the bodies, Linge rolled up the bodies in blankets.